The-Scripters-Guild/ForgeWiki/knowledge/scripting/bugs/get-objects-in-prefab-node-returns-only-parent-object.md

 ---
 description: >-
-  I have only noticed this problem when using object transform commands so far however I haven't tested it more extensively yet.
-I don't have related footage ATM so I'll write it down.
-Example
-  script:
+  Describes a behavior where object transform nodes only affect the parent object when using Get Objects In Prefab in Custom Games.
 ---

 # Get Objects In Prefab Node Returns Only Parent Object

 <figure><img src="../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

-When using the [Get Objects In Prefab](../../../scripting/nodes/objects/get-objects-in-prefab.md) node in Custom Games, object transformation nodes may only successfully move or rotate the parent object of the prefab.
-While the node correctly identifies and returns all constituent objects within the prefab, subsequent transformation commands often fail to apply to the child objects.
+When running in Custom Games, using the [Get Objects In Prefab](../../../scripting/nodes/objects/get-objects-in-prefab.md) node with object transformation commands may result in only the parent object being moved, even though the node successfully returns all child objects in the list.

-## Observed Behavior
+## Transform Behavior Discrepancy

-The issue appears to be a discrepancy in how object transformations are handled between Forge mode and Custom Games.
-In Forge mode, transformations applied to objects retrieved via a prefab function as expected, affecting all objects in the list.
-However, in Custom Games, these same transformations may only affect the parent object.
+There is a documented discrepancy between how object transformations behave in Forge mode versus Custom Games when utilizing the `Get Objects In Prefab` node.
+While the node functions as intended by returning a list of all objects within the specified prefab, the subsequent transformation nodes may fail to apply to the individual children.

-### Discrepancy Between Forge and Custom Games
+### Forge vs. Custom Games

-It is important to note that the `Get Objects In Prefab` node itself continues to return the correct list of objects.
-This has been observed in instances where other properties, such as spawn order, are set on the retrieved objects; the system correctly identifies and applies these changes to the full list of children.

-The failure is specific to the interaction between the retrieved child objects and object transformation nodes (such as `Move Object to Point`) when running in a Custom Game environment.
-This behavior has been reported as occurring following the May update.
+In Forge mode, object transform commands (such as "Move Object to Point") applied to the results of `Get Objects In Prefab` function as expected, moving all objects in the prefab simultaneously.

+However, in Custom Games, these same transformation nodes appear to only affect the parent object.
+This behavior has been observed following the May update.
+It is important to note that the node is still correctly identifying and returning the child objects; for instance, commands like "Set Spawn Order" may still work on the entire list, but transformations and translations do not.

+## Recommended Workarounds

+Because the transformation system in Custom Games may not properly subscribe child objects to movement commands when they are accessed via a prefab, developers can use alternative methods to target these objects.

+### Using User Labels

+The most efficient workaround involves the use of User Labels.
+Applying a User Label to a prefab automatically applies that label to every object contained within that prefab.

-{% hint style="warning" %}
+{% hint style="info" %}
-This behavior may not be present when testing in Forge mode.
-Always verify script behavior in a Custom Game environment to ensure transformations are applying to all intended objects.
+Applying a User Label to a prefab is a highly effective way to ensure all constituent objects are correctly registered for transformations in Custom Games.
 {% endhint %}

-## Workarounds

-Several methods can be used to ensure that all objects within a prefab are correctly transformed in Custom Games.

-### Using User Labels

-A highly effective workaround involves applying a User Label to the prefab itself.
-When a User Label is applied to a prefab, that label is automatically applied to every object contained within the prefab.

-Applying these labels appears to ensure that the child objects are properly subscribed to the systems responsible for transformations and translations.
-Once the objects are labeled, transformation nodes should function correctly on all constituent parts of the prefab in Custom Games.
+By assigning a label to the prefab, you can then use label-based logic to target the objects, which allows the transformation nodes to function correctly on all parts of the prefab in a Custom Game environment.

-### Manual Reference Methods
+### Alternative Implementation Methods

-If User Labels are not suitable for a specific implementation, other more manual methods can be used to ensure children are transformed:
+If User Labels are not suitable for a specific script, other methods can be used, though they may increase the complexity of the logic:

-* **Explicit Object Lists:** Manually declaring an object list to hold the specific objects intended for transformation.
-While this ensures the transformations work, it can increase the complexity and "bulk" of the script.
+* **Object Lists:** Declaring and maintaining an explicit object list.
+While functional, this can add significant bulk to a script.
-* **Script Brain References:** Assigning an object reference within the script brain to every individual object inside the prefab.
-This ensures the script has a direct connection to each child, though it is considered a more cumbersome implementation.
+* **Direct Object References:** Ensuring every object within the prefab has a direct object reference in the script brain.
+This is noted to be a more "clunky" implementation compared to labeling.

 ***